OhioBWC - Basics: (Policy library) - File

 ii) When denying a claim, claims services staff must update the claim to a denied status when the appeal period has expired, and no appeal has been filed.
 For additional information regarding the appeal period, refer to the Mailbox Rule policy and procedure.

-iii) If the IW or employer appeals the BWC order during the appeal period, claims services staff must check that the appeal was filed with the IC and place the claim in hearing status so no benefits are paid.
+iii) If the IW or employer appeals the BWC order during the appeal period, claims services staff must check that the appeal was filed with the IC and place the claim in hearing status, so no benefits are paid.

 iv) If an appeal is filed after the appeal period expires, claims services staff must refer the claim to the IC and keep the claim in the determined status so benefits will continue.
 Once the notice of hearing is received, the claim status must be updated to hearing.